 where $x_p \in \mathbb{R}^n, u_p\in \mathbb{R}^d$, and $y_p\in \mathbb{R}^q$ are the plant state, input, and output, respectively.
 The state space model for the plant is assumed to be stabilizable, detectable, and strictly proper.
 Similarly, the controller dynamics are assumed to be strictly proper with the following state space model.

 where $x_k\in \mathbb{R}^n, y_k\in \mathbb{R}^q$, and $u_k\in \mathbb{R}^d$.
-The assumption on the controller dynamics being strictly proper is essential, since it allows us to study the case where the uncertainties enter at both input and output channels (refer to Subsection \ref{sec_proper_controller}).
+The assumption on the controller dynamics being strictly proper is essential, since it allows us to study the case where the uncertainties enter at both input and output channels (refer subsection \ref{sec_proper_controller} for more explanation).
 If the uncertainty enters only at the input or the output channel, then one can consider the controller dynamics which is not strictly proper \cite{Sai_cdc2015}.

 The output of the plant before reaching the controller is affected by stochastic uncertainty and is given by $y_k = \Xi_O y_p.$ Similarly, the input to the plant from controller is affected by stochastic uncertainty which is $u_p = \Xi_I u_k.$ The output ($\Xi_O$) and input ($\Xi_I$) channel uncertainties can be separated into mean and zero mean part as shown below.